MacareuxDigital/concretecms-backup-shell/README.md

 # concrete5-copy.sh shell

-This is the shell script and concrete5 job which copies the production concrete5 to develop environment and modify user (mainly to make users info anonymous, or delete).
+This is the shell script and concreteCMS job which copies the production concreteCMS to develop environment and modify user (mainly to make users info anonymous, or delete).

 - concrete5-copy.sh
 - appliction/jobs/batch_delete_users.php
 - appliction/jobs/batch_modify_users.php

-Read inside of each script and modify the necessary parameters. concrete5 jobs are set NOT TO RUN under `production` and `default` environments make sure to adjust if it doesn't run.
+Read inside of each script and modify the necessary parameters. concreteCMS jobs are set NOT TO RUN under `production` and `default` environments make sure to adjust if it doesn't run.

 # Version History

+## 4.0.0 (Mar 30, 2023)

+- Separate the variable items from the shell scripts and put them in the conf file.
+- Rename shell script file.

 ## 3.3.1 (Nov 9, 2021)